 - Weekly Office Hours (if organization is assigned an office)

-*Fraternity and Sorority Chapters must meet standards included in Fraternity and Sorority Life section of this guide
+*Fraternity and Sorority Chapters must meet standards included in Fraternity and Sorority Life Handbook

-The registration information will be kept by the Office of Student Development.
-It is the responsibility of the organization to update its file during the semester if any significant changes occur, such as a change in leadership, constitutional amendments, or the addition of new members.
+It is the officers' responsibility to keep the information current at all times in OspreyHub. (i.e. change in leadership, constitutional amendments, or the addition of new members).
 Only those students listed on the current membership list will be entitled to the benefits of the organization.

 The Office of Student Development will be responsible for groups seeking recognition as a Stockton University organization.
 These groups must meet with the Director of Student Development to review the policies and procedures that need to be followed to establish a new group on campus.
 After meeting with the director, the organization representative should proceed with the following steps*: